DaveyJH/ci-portfolio-four/README.md

 #### Imagery

-The imagery used throughout the site is intended to maintain the peaceful, calming nature.
-All static images are sourced through [Pexels.com](https://www.pexels.com/) and are royalty free.
+The imagery used throughout the site is intended to maintain a peaceful, calming nature.
+All static images are sourced through [Pexels.com](https://www.pexels.com/) and are royalty-free.
 There is a list of images used, and inspirational/trial images considered, available on the [media wiki here](https://github.com/DaveyJH/ci-portfolio-four/wiki/Media-ideas).
 At the time of writing, the images within the database also came from Pexels.